Protobi allows you to calculate a value for a group based on its children elements by defining a Transform.

 Surprise!
 Not all of the percentages actually sum to 100.
 Some are below and many way above.
 Better talk to the survey programmer...

-When you select a Transform, by default Protobi will hide the distributions for the child elements.
-To show those distributions, press the square edit icon and select "Expand/collapse."
+When you select a Transform, you have the option to hide the distributions for the child elements.
+To hide those distributions, in the transform dialog check the square box next to "Hide children."

 To return to the original state, bring up the "Transform..." dialog and select "None."